scylladb/scylla-monitoring/docs/source/procedures/alerts/alerting.rst

 Prometheus uses the following severities from low to high: **info**, **warn**, **error**, **critical**.

-The Alertmanager inhibition rule (see the Alertmanager section) make sure that an alert with higher priority will mute lower priority rule.
+The Alertmanager inhibition rule (see the Alertmanager section) makes sure that an alert with higher priority will mute lower priority rule.
 For example, out-of-disk space alerts have different thresholds, this way when the **error** alert for disk-full is firing, it silences the **warn** alert.